michaeldyrynda/laravel-model-uuid/README.md

 }
 ```

 A default column name can also be configured.
 Simply create a config file called `config/model-uuid.php` and edit its contents.
-For example, to change the default UUID column name to `uuid_binary`, modify `config/model-uuid.php` like so:
+For example, to change the default UUID column name to `uuid_binary`, modify your `config/model-uuid.php` like so:

 ```php
 <?php